HonbraDev/soical/README.md

 ## Stability

 This project is still being worked on.
 It works with my account, but I can't guarantee that it will work with yours, as the API was reverse-engineered.
-Most of the values are also hard-coded, so it will only show events from September 2022.
+Most of the values are also hard-coded, so it will for example only show events from September 2022.

 ## Building